mojsony/api-descriptions/product-matching/src/product-matching-guide.md

 - `status` 	- Customer centric statuses to be shown.
 If set, only products of these statuses will be returned, if not - none will be returned.
 - `name`	- Name or part of the products name.
 If not set, all products will be returned.
 - `product-family` -  Name of product family.
 If set, only products that belongs to specified product family will be returned.
 If not set, all products will be returned.
-- `preferred-client-culture` -  Defines culture for certain columns of results.
-If not set, default will be taken.
 - `channel-code` - Filter product catalog by product channel availability.
 - `page-number`	- Page index of result.
 - `page-size`	- Number of items on a page result.